TCFD Response

 Disclosure Related to Climate Change (Disclosure Based on TCFD)

-In March 2022, Tokyo Seimitsu expressed its support of the recommendations of the Task Force on Climate-related Financial Disclosures.
+In March 2022, the Tokyo Seimitsu Group expressed its support of the recommendations of the Task Force on Climate-related Financial Disclosures.
 We consider rising temperatures, increasingly severe natural disasters, and other phenomena caused by climate change to pose a major risk to our business as well.
 On the other hand, we believe that addressing climate change will lead to increased corporate resilience and product competitiveness, as well as provide opportunities for business expansion.
 We will analyze the risks and opportunities that climate change poses to our business, share and work to unfold issues, and promote the disclosure of climate-related financial information based on the TCFD framework.

 Governance